-The appellation Languedoc Saint-Christol is located in the east of the French winegrowing region Languedoc, The former VDQS area Coteaux de Saint-Christol was classified as AOC in 2011 and belongs to the second quality category "Grands Vins du Languedoc".
-The origin of the eponymous community goes back to the Order of St. John, who founded a Commandery in 1139.
-Since that time viticulture is operated here.
-The vineyards cover 150 hectares of vineyards at 50 to 100 sea level around Saint-Christol in the department Hérault, The red wine is made from at least 2 of the 3 main grape varieties Grenache Noir(Garnacha Tinta), Mourvèdre(Monastrell) and Syrah, as well as Carignan Noir( mazuelo ) Cinsault.
-Counoise and Piquepoul Noir blended.
+The appellation Languedoc Saint-Christol is located in the east of the French wine growing region Languedoc.
+The former VDQS area Coteaux de Saint-Christol was classified as AOC in 2011 and belongs to the second quality category "Grands Vins du Languedoc".
+The origin of the eponymous municipality goes back to the Order of the Knights of St. John, who founded a commandery in 1139.
+Since that time, wine has been grown here.
+The vineyards cover 150 hectares at an altitude of 50 to 100 metres above sea level around Saint-Christol in the department of Hérault.
+The red wine is blended from at least 2 of the 3 main grape varieties Grenache Noir(Garnacha Tinta), Mourvèdre(Monastrell) and Syrah, as well as Carignan Noir(Mazuelo), Cinsaut, Counoise and Piquepoul Noir.